oss-review-toolkit/ort/website/docs/guides/sw360-integration.md

 ### Command Line

-Apart from configuring your `config.yml` to use the SW360 curation provider, no specific option needs to be passed to the *analyzer*:
+Apart from configuring your `config.yml` to use the SW360 curation provider, no specific option has to be passed to the *analyzer*:

 ```shell
 cli/build/install/ort/bin/ort analyze